odino/odino.github.com/source/_posts/2017-01-13-better-performance-the-case-for-timeouts.markdown

 * the servers run on port `3000` (main app) and `3001` ("backend" server): so once the client will make a request to `localhost:3000` a new HTTP request will be sent to `localhost:3001`
 * the backend service will wait 100ms (this is to simulate real-world use cases) before returning a response
-* I'm using the [unirest](https://github.com/Mashape/unirest-nodejs) HTTP client: I like it a lot and, even though we could have simply used the built-in `http` module I'm confident this will gives us a better feeling in terms of real-world applications
+* I'm using the [unirest](https://github.com/Mashape/unirest-nodejs) HTTP client: I like it a lot and, even though we could have simply used the built-in `http` module, I'm confident this will gives us a better feeling in terms of real-world applications
 * unirest is nice enough to tell us if there was an error on our request, so we can just check `response.error` and handle the drama from there
 * I'm going to be using [docker](https://www.docker.com/) to run these tests, and the code is [available on github](https://github.com/odino/the-case-for-timeouts)